OneSignal/OneSignal-WordPress-Plugin/readme.txt

 == Description ==

-[OneSignal](https://onesignal.com) is a complete push notification solution for WordPress blogs and websites, trusted by over 10,500 developers and marketers including some of the largest brands and websites in the world.
+[OneSignal](https://onesignal.com) is a complete push notification solution for WordPress blogs and websites, trusted by over 12,000 developers and marketers including some of the largest brands and websites in the world.

 After setup, your visitors can opt-in to receive desktop push notifications when you publish a new post, and visitors receive these notifications even after they’ve left your website.

 We make it easy to configure delivering notifications at preset intervals, targeting notifications to specific users, and customizing the opt-in process for your visitors.

-Best of all, WordPress users that use OneSignal will get a FREE lifetime account.

 Features:

-* Supports Chrome (Desktop & Android), Safari (Mac OS X), and Firefox (Beta) on both HTTP and HTTPS sites.
+* Supports Chrome (Desktop & Android), Safari (Mac OS X), and Firefox (Desktop) on both HTTP and HTTPS sites.

 * **Automatic Notifications** - Send notifications to followers every time you publish a new post.
 Or set up a reminder that gets automatically sent to them if they haven’t visited for a few days.